in

 Apart from this, almonds are rich in vitamins like riboflavin, and the magnesium content of almonds is beneficial for maintaining blood glucose levels.

-Almonds lower the incidence of cardiovascular diseases by lowering the level of cholesterol, it is also helpful in weight management, for these reasons almonds are good for preventing type 2 diabetes.
+Almonds lower the incidence of cardiovascular diseases by lowering the level of cholesterol.

 mix fruit salad healthy snacks for diabetes